ordina-jworks/ordina-jworks.github.io/_posts/2018-06-27-viroreact.md

 <CustomComponent customProperty={42}>
 ```
 Just extend from Component, define your properties in propTypes and use it in your scenes.
-In our demo application we used this to create our scene but you can create small reusable components too of course!
+In our demo application, we used this to create our scene but you can create small reusable components too of course!

 ## Demo application
 Before you can build a ViroReact application you need to [request an API key from ViroMedia](https://viromedia.com/signup).